PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ![](./images/flamegraph2-highlight.png)
 *A hot function*

 Let's click near the illustrated frame (or the equivalent identified stack if our current flamegraph is slightly different).
-Upon clicking the frame, `0x` allows us to delve deeper by unfold the parent and child stacks to fill the screen, like so:
+Upon clicking the frame, `0x` allows us to delve deeper by unfolding the parent and child stacks to fill the screen, like so:

 ![](./images/flamegraph3.png)
 *Unfolded stacks*

 We should be able to see a pattern of darker orange stack frames, in each case the function is the same function appearing on line 48 of a `walk.js` file in one of our sub-dependencies.

-We have found our bottleneck.
+We have located our bottleneck!

 > #### The Optimization Workflow ![](../tip.png)
 > We've now covered step 3 of the Optimization Workflow: Find the bottleneck.
 We've used the flamegraph structure and color coding to  quickly understand where the slowest part of our server is.